 Penal Reserve Labor System

-The Penal Reserve Labor System, PRLS (Commonspeak: Pënal Rësarv Erbites Sistem, PRES) is a penal labor system developed by the Aerlan Ministry of Labor.
-Developed as a way to help depopulate the severely overcrowded prisons of the nation and reduce repeat offenders, the PRLS play vital roles in helping to build national infrastructure.
+The Penal Reserve Labor System, PRLS (Commonspeak: Pënal Rësarv Erbites Sistem, PRES) was a penal labor system developed by the Aerlan Ministry of Labor.
+Developed as a way to help depopulate the severely overcrowded prisons of the nation and reduce repeat offenders, the PRLS played vital roles in helping to build national infrastructure.

 History